 - "Retrospective Postassessments—Pushing Students to Recognize Conceptual Change: 'Before this course, I thought evolution was… Now I think that evolution is ….” or “How is my thinking changing (or not changing) over time?'"

 - "Reflective Journals—Providing a Forum in Which Students Monitor Their Own Thinking: 'What about my exam preparation worked well that I should remember to do next time?
 What did not work so well that I should not do next time or that I should change?'"

 2. Three recommendations for developing a "classroom culture grounded in metacognition"

 - "Giving Students License to Identify Confusions within the Classroom Culture: ask students what they find confusing, acknowledge the difficulties"

 - "Integrating Reflection into Credited Course Work: integrate short reflection (oral or written) that ask students what they found challenging or what questions arose during an assignment/exam/project"

 - "Metacognitive Modeling by the Instructor for Students: model the thinking processes involved in your field and sought in your course by being explicit about 'how you start, how you decide what to do first and then next, how you check your work, how you know when you are done'"

 3. Three useful tables based on interrogatives

-- Questions for students to ask themselves as they plan, monitor, and evaluate their thinking within four learning contexts—in class, assignments, quizzes/exams, and the course as a whole
+- Questions for students to ask themselves (scroll down to relevant chart) as they plan, monitor, and evaluate their thinking within four learning contexts—in class, assignments, quizzes/exams, and the course as a whole

-- Prompts for integrating metacognition into discussions of pairs during clicker activities, assignments, and quiz or exam preparation
+- Prompts for integrating metacognition (scroll down to relevant chart) into discussions of pairs during clicker activities, assignments, and quiz or exam preparation

 4. See also